 One then goes on to use the above properties of \mathbb{N} to prove that \mathbb{Z} is an integral domain.
 Many of the proofs are completely straightforward (there are a couple of annoying ones), but we will not pursue that goal here.
-Instead, we move on to two more problems (see the back of the page).
+Instead, we move on to four different problems.